 Looking for the best restaurants in Palm Springs?
 You’re in luck!
-Here are 60 of the best places to eat in Palm Springs, from hole-in-the-wall joints to fine dining establishments.
+Here are the 60 best places to eat in Palm Springs, from hole-in-the-wall joints to fine dining establishments.
 So, what are you waiting for?
-Start planning your trip and get ready to eat like a king (or queen)!
+Start planning your trip and prepare to eat like a king (or queen)!

 Best breakfast/ brunch restaurants in Palm Springs